 Symptom checkers like Aysa can help narrow down possible skin conditions by analyzing a skin photo.

 If you suspect that you have tinea versicolor, you might try an over-the-counter antifungal cream such as terbinafine, clotrimazole, or miconazole.
 An over-the-counter shampoo containing selenium sulfide can be used as a lotion by applying it to the affected areas overnight and rinsing it off in the morning.
 However, if the condition does not seem to be getting better after 2 weeks of daily treatment, see a dermatologist or another physician for evaluation.

 If you have been treated for tinea versicolor, avoid wearing tight, restrictive clothing.
 Also, sun exposure may make the light-colored areas more apparent, so avoid sun exposure or wear sunscreen until the spots have returned to their normal color.

-To confirm the diagnosis, your physician might scrape some of the surface skin material (scales) onto a glass slide and examine it under a microscope.
+To confirm the diagnosis, your physician might scrape some of the surface skin material (scales) onto a glass slide and examine them under a microscope.
 This procedure, called a KOH (potassium hydroxide) preparation, allows the doctor to look for tell-tale signs of yeast infection.

 Once a diagnosis of tinea versicolor has been confirmed, the physician may recommend one of the following treatments:

 - Selenium sulfide lotion (or shampoo, which can be used as a lotion and then rinsed off)

 - Pyrithione zinc shampoo (used as a lotion and then rinsed off)